fastify/fastify-http-proxy/README.md

 [`@fastify/websocket`](https://github.com/fastify/fastify-websocket).
 A few things are missing:

-1. forwarding headers as well as `rewriteHeaders`
+1. forwarding headers as well as `rewriteHeaders`.
+Note: Only cookie headers are being forwarded
 2. request id logging
 3. support `ignoreTrailingSlash`